UK Commercial Property Lending Report set for expansion under Cass Business School

 “Commercial real estate is at the heart of the modern economy – underpinning government’s aspirations for improved productivity, economic growth, and social well-being – and it is crucial that we understand how it is funded.
 The UK Commercial Property Lending Report is a fundamental part of this and we are delighted that it has found a new home.
 We look forward to seeing the report develop and become an even more useful source of information about our industry.”

 Peter Cosmetatos, Chief Executive of CREFC Europe, said:

 “We are delighted that Dr Lux will be able to benefit from the sector expertise that Cass can offer in continuing to develop the Report over the coming years.”

 Real Estate Finance and Investment at Cass

-Cass Business School runs two MSc programmes in real estate finance every year attracting more than 130 students.
+Cass Business School runs two MSc courses in real estate finance and investment every year attracting more than 130 students.
 It has a long-established track record running real estate conference programmes and other industry initiatives.
 The real estate finance staff is part of the Faculty of Finance.